Wearable technology and health

 We asked how those who use a health monitoring device would feel if a personal wearable could identify early health diagnostics by monitoring heart rate, sweat, and other biological elements.
 This would mean cutting out the initial consultation with a doctor.

-seeing a human doctor
+Would feel comfortable not seeing a human doctor

 Would feel unsure but would consider using after seeing proven results

 Would feel uneasy and would rather deal with a human doctor

 A word of caution, though.
 While wearables are driving new patterns of behaviour, the question remains as to whether they can also drive purchasing habits.
 Our research found that despite higher levels of life insurance adoption from wearable owners, 50% of consumers overall have no plans to take out a policy.

 The silver lining is that, including those who plan to buy a policy, consumers under the age of 35 are more likely to purchase life insurance than those aged 35-54.
 While this is not so surprising, the broader attitude of this younger segment is most telling.
 More than half of them believe policies should include wearable data, while three quarters would willingly share this data with their provider.
 Finally, over 7 in 10 would be willing to trust their wearable potentially playing the role of doctor.
 From protection to prevention, as technology and tastes continue to evolve, it seems increasingly likely that wearables will be at the heart of the of life insurance solution.

 MoneySuperMarket compare life insurance providers, in order to bring you the best deal on your insurance.
 If you're thinking about taking out a life insurance policy, you've come to the right place.
 Equally, if you're unsure whether you need it or have any questions surrounding life insurance, we have an abundance of guide pages to provide you with all you need to know about taking out a policy.